jgonera/webspecter/README.md

 WebSpecter
 ==========

+**DISCLAIMER:** I don't have time to maintain this project anymore.
+If you wish to take it over, let me know.

 WebSpecter is a an acceptance test framework for web applications.
 It simulates how a real user would interact with a web browser using BDD-style tests written in CoffeeScript or JavaScript.
 A simple test example: